basit438/geeksterJsAssignemnts/BookApp/README.md

 - `index.html`: The main HTML file that structures the content of the web application.
 - `styles.css`: The main CSS file that handles the styling of the web application.
-- `books.css`: An additional CSS file for specific styles related to the book section.
 - `script.js`: The main JavaScript file that adds interactivity to the web application.
-- `books.js`: An additional JavaScript file for handling book-related functionality.

 ## How to Run